kurokaj/HomeSecurityCamera/README.md

 # HomeSecurityCamera
 Home Security Camera project, where raspberry pi micro chip and camera supervise certain location, detects and identifies faces and sends those faces and labels to Azure cloud.
 A custom android app gets notification from the cloud about people trespassing and also the images of the faces.
-So this is basically smart security camera with custom mobile application and cloud database.
+Basically this is just another smart security camera with custom mobile application and cloud database.
 See the project wall for more info.

 ## Face detection and identification
 Two models for for the complete person identification.
 One to detect faces and one to identify.
 Identification is done by matching created face featrue vector to a database of vectors.
 Also later applying smart object tracking to get the process lighter.